Sprite templating instructions

 To make searching for sprites in the big spritesheet easier, take a look at the list of available trains on the wiki, the spritesheet has the same ordering of trains in their respective groups: MU's, post and passenger coaches, Diesel+Electric, steamers, cargo wagons.

 #5 Updated by Transportman over 2 years ago

 Scratch my comment about the DM '90.
 It needs the same graphical adjustments as the SM '90, because it also doesn't fit the template.
 So I think it is wiser to let that one to someone with a more artistic feeling.
 Instead I will take this one:

 DH-1 Wadloper (Transportman)

-#22 Updated by Transportman about 2 years ago
+#22 Updated by Transportman over 2 years ago

 Before I start on the NSset_open_goederenwagon2: